Associate Director of Programs

-Chelsey completed graduate Peace and Conflict studies at the University of Innsbruck.
-She is trained in nonviolent communication, conflict transformation, and civil-military coordination in international peace missions.
-She speaks French and is always looking for opportunities to brush up on her basic Amharic.
+Chelsey completed graduate Peace and Conflict studies at the University of Innsbruck, and is trained in nonviolent communication, conflict transformation, and civil-military coordination.

 A former jazz musician hailing from Western Canada who now makes New York City her home, she holds Canadian citizenship, speaks French, and can often be found on weekends listening to live music in the Village.